balena-io-experimental/rpi3-bluetooth/README.md

 # rpi3-bluetooth

 :warning: **This project is not necessary.
-Starting from resinOS 2.9.3+rev1, bluetooth devices are controlled by the host operating system and available for all user containers.
+Starting from balenaOS 2.9.3+rev1, bluetooth devices are controlled by the host operating system and available for all user containers.
 Just install the software tools that you require to talk to the bluetooth devices, and start using it.** :warning:

 **The below notes are kept for reference.**